-When EGT does form, in most cases excision is the most effective course of action.
+When EGT does form, excision is often the most effective course of action.
 Removal of EGT allows the wound to transition from the fibroblastic phase of wound healing into the critical phases of contraction and epithelialization.
 It is advisable to be proactive and perform the procedure as soon as the granulation tissue protrudes above the wound bed while taking care to avoid damaging the migrating epithelium marching towards wound closure.
 Ideally, this will lead to wound closure without repeated excision, though the process may need to be repeated until wound closure proceeds normally.
-In most cases, when early treatment is utilized, this can be done with the horse standing and without the need for local anesthetics because the tissue is not innervated.
+In most cases, when early treatment is utilized, this can be done with the horse standing and without the need for local anesthetics.